 Having adopted early tuning systems, he has been the first harpsichordist to use Baroque fingerings throughout his public performances.
 Di Veroli has carried out extensive research in the interpretation of French Baroque music, historical keyboard fingerings and unequal temperaments, often applying advanced scientific and computer tools.
-His writings have been endorsed in writing by leading musicians and musicologists such as Gustav Leonhardt (see his letter on the right), Igor Kipnis, John Barnes, Patrizio Barbieri and others.
-They include four favourably-reviewed books (on tuning and temperament, baroque keyboard technique and baroque keyboard interpretation), three editions of harpsichord music with baroque fingerings, and many published papers, most recently in Harpsichord & fortepiano (UK).
+His writings have been endorsed in writing by leading musicians and musicologists such as Gustav Leonhardt, Igor Kipnis, John Barnes, Patrizio Barbieri and others.
+They include four favourably-reviewed books (on tuning and temperament, baroque keyboard technique and baroque keyboard interpretation), several editions of harpsichord music with baroque fingerings, and many published papers, most recently in Harpsichord & fortepiano (UK).

 Considered a leading harpsichordist and specialist in Baroque interpretation in South America, he has been Professor of Harpsichord and examiner of the Organ course at the Conservatorio Nacional in Buenos Aires.
 Recent teaching practices include short courses and masterclasses in Uruguay, Argentina, Italy and Ireland.